 - Put all your salespeople and sales managers through a proven set of assessment tests, including psychometric and skills.
 Be prepared to learn that more than 20% of your people are not suited for the sales positions they hold.
 Put a plan in place to redeploy those resources over a period of time.
 Keeping them on the team will severely limit your ability to achieve your objectives.

 - Create a sales training requirements definition.
-What infrastructure, skills, tools, learning, reinforcement, technology, and management training is required to enable most members of your team to deliver at or above target?
+What infrastructure, skills, tools, learning, reinforcement, technology, coaching processes, management training, and measurement is required to enable most members of your team to deliver at or above target?

 - Distribute the requirements definition to at least 5 sales training companies determined to have expertise and experience that matches your requirements.
 Ask them to respond, in writing, with what their solution will entail.
 It is very important to compare the training companies against a fixed set of requirements.
 If they are not willing to respond eliminate them from further consideration.